-Subsequently, the students were asked whether they have used any AI-powered writing tools or platforms to help them in their writing assignments.
+Subsequently, the students were asked whether they had used any AIpowered writing tools or platforms to help them in their writing assignments.
 84.3% gave a positive response while 15.7% answered negatively.
 The figure below depicts the answers.

-Moreover, when they were asked to specify the AI writing tools or platforms they have used, they gave different answers which varied between ChatGPT, Gemini, SnapAI, QuillBot, Copilot, and Grammarly (See Appendix A).
+Moreover, when they were asked to specify the AI writing tools or platforms they have used, they gave different answers, which varied between ChatGPT, Gemini, SnapAI, QuillBot, Copilot, and Grammarly (See Appendix A).